 Commence treatment as in the current GOLD strategy report.
-422 Pharmacotherapy starts with symptomatic treatment with bronchodilators (LABA and/or LAMA) or combination therapy, but not ICS alone (as monotherapy).
+40 Pharmacotherapy starts with symptomatic treatment with bronchodilators (LABA and/or LAMA) or combination therapy, but not ICS alone (as monotherapy).

-If the differential diagnosis is equally balanced between asthma and COPD (i.e. ACOS)
+If the differential diagnosis is equally balanced between asthma and COPD (i.e. asthma-COPD overlap)

-If the syndromic assessment suggests ACOS, the recommended default position is to start treatment for asthma (Box 5-4, p.95) until further investigations have been performed.
-This approach recognizes the pivotal role of ICS in preventing morbidity and even death in patients with uncontrolled asthma symptoms, for whom even seemingly 'mild' symptoms (compared to those of moderate or severe COPD) might indicate significant risk of a life-threatening attack 413.
+If the syndromic assessment from history, clinical features and lung function suggests ACO, the recommended detault position is to start treatment for asthma (Box 5-4, p.90) until further investigations have been performed.
+This approach recognizes the pivotal role of ICS in preventing morbidity and even death in patients with uncontrolled asthma symptoms, for whom even seemingly 'mild' symptoms (compared to those of moderate or severe COPD) might indicate significant risk of a life-threatening attack.
+He Most pharmacotherapy studies have enrolled patients with asthma alone or COPD alone, but a large case-control study in community patients with newly-diagnosed COPD found that those who also had a diagnosis of asthma had a lower risk of COPD hospitalizations and death if treated with combination ICS/LABA than with LABA alone.

-- Pharmacotherapy for ACOS includes an ICS (in a low or moderate dose (see Box 3-6, p.44), depending on level of symptoms and risk of adverse effects, including pneumonia). - Usually also add a LABA and/or LAMA, or continue these together with ICS if already prescribed.
+- Pharmacotherapy for ACO includes an ICS (in a low or moderate dose (see Box 3-6, p.45), depending on level of symptoms and risk of adverse effects, including pneumonia). - Usually also add a LABA and/or LAMA, or continue these together with ICS if already prescribed.